akbarazimifar/mofid-react-boilerplate/README.md

 - [`craco`](https://www.npmjs.com/package/@craco/craco) is installed to customize webpack configs.

-- As it's mentioned earlier, this branch doesn't support TypeScript, but there is a `typescript` branch that supports it.
+- As it's mentioned earlier, this branch does support TypeScript, but there is only one file that is written in typescript (`src/components/customized/button/index.tsx`). you may wanna use `master` branch if you don't need TypeScript support.

 - The boilerpalte supports [`Less`](http://lesscss.org/).
 It's configured in `craco.config.js`.